Alaskan Malamute exercise & Fitness Guide

-How much exercise does a Alaskan Malamute need?
+How much exercise does an Alaskan Malamute need?
 Activity recommendations for this large high-energy working breed.

-With a typical weight of 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute requires thoughtful care tailored to their specific breed characteristics.
+Plan for 75-100 lbs of dog and 10-14 yrs of life with a Alaskan Malamute — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 What sets the Alaskan Malamute apart from other working breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Best Activities